The test offers Discover made skirt the edges of federal regulations requiring complete disclosure of terms, say consumer advocates

 The special test offers on the two cards began in September 2010 and ended Dec.
 15 — the same day that CreditCards.com began questioning whether the offers ran afoul of the disclosure regulations.
 Discover, however, said there was no connection between the end of the test and the inquiries.
 The offers were flagged during CreditCards.com’s weekly review of major banks’ online credit card applications.

-The Internet-only Discover rewards card offers were for 0 percent for six months.
+The Internet-only Discover rewards card offers were for an intro 0 percent APR for six months.
 After that, the APR went to “10.99 percent based on your creditworthiness.”
 The low-rate offers were made on a test basis — meaning not everyone who clicked on Discover’s online applications got the same offer.
 For example, some people applying for the Miles card got an offer that included a range of interest rates: 10.99 percent to 15.99 percent.
 Others may have gotten the test offer listing just the 10.99 percent APR, which states: “This offer is for excellent credit only; otherwise, you may be offered an alternative rate.”It’s that tagline that raises questions about whether there is one specific rate, as Discover contends, or a range of “alternative rates.”

 Says Towson: “It’s a specific offer that, if you have excellent credit, you can get 10.99 percent.”